gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## How to use Probe Point?

-1. Create a ProbePoint in a SimObject
+1. Create a ProbePoint in a SimObject.
-2. Register the ProbePoint with the SimObject's ProbeManager
+2. Register the ProbePoint with the SimObject's ProbeManager.
-3. Create a ProbeListener
+3. Create a ProbeListener.
-4. Connect the ProbeListener to the SimObject and register it with the SimObject's ProbeManager
+4. Connect the ProbeListener to the SimObject and register it with the SimObject's ProbeManager.

 Let's try it with a simple example!